szvsw/ParallelFDTD/README.md

 Compiling
 =========
-To make sure the cmake is able to find the dependencies, it is highly possible that the cmake file at /ParallelFDTD/CMakeLists.txt has to edited to make the library and include directories match the system in use.

 The compilation has been tested on:
 - Ubuntu 14.04 LTS with GCC 4.8.4, CentOS 6, CentOS 7 with GCC 4.8.5